 The term Community Water System refers to any water system that serves 15 or more service connections (a.k.a. “hook-ups”) or that serves 25 or more residents.
 They are subject to water quality standards and more stringent reporting requirements.
 (See A.R.S. §§ 45-341 to 343).
-Community water systems are also regulated by the Arizona Department of Environmental Quality whereas a typical shared well is not.
+Community water systems are also regulated by the Arizona Department of Environmental Quality whereas a typical residential well is not.

 annual use water reports